arbazahmed07/Turing-hut-event-admin/README.md

 - Verify your PAT is correct and has the `repo` scope
 - Check if the token has expired

-### "Failed to load events"
+### "Failed to load files"

 - Verify the repository owner, name, and path are correct
 - Ensure your PAT has access to the repository
-- Check that the events directory exists
+- Check that the target directory exists

 ### "Failed to create PR"

 - Ensure you have write access to the repository
 - Check if there are no conflicting branch names
 - Verify the repository allows PR creation

+### Image upload fails

+- Check that the image path is correct
+- Ensure your PAT has write permissions
+- Verify image file size is reasonable (GitHub has limits)

 ## Contributing